 Instructions

-• Preheat the oven to 375 degrees.
+• Preheat the oven to 375 degrees Fahrenheit.

-• Cream the butter and sugar together in a large stand mixer.
+• Cream the butter and brown sugar together in a large stand mixer.
 (You can also just do this in a large bowl.)

 • Add in the vanilla and egg.
 Keep mixing until combined.

-• In a separate bowl combine the flour, baking soda and cinnamon.
+• In a separate bowl combine the flour, baking soda, and cinnamon.

-• Add the oats and mix until combined.
+• Add the oats and mix well.

-• Bake for 9 minutes.
+• Bake cookies for 9 minutes.

-• Allow to cool before removing.
+• Allow to cool before removing from the pan.

 Notes